 Dynavax Technologies Corporation ("we," "our," "us," "Dynavax" or the "Company"), is a fully-integrated biopharmaceutical company focused on leveraging the power of the body's innate and adaptive immune responses through toll-like receptor ("TLR") stimulation.
-Our first commercial product, HEPLISAV-B® (Hepatitis B Vaccine (Recombinant), Adjuvanted), is approved by the United States Food and Drug Administration ("FDA") for prevention of infection caused by all known subtypes of hepatitis B virus in adults age 18 years and older.
-We commenced commercial shipments of HEPLISAV-B in January 2018.
-Our development efforts are primarily focused on stimulating the innate immune response to treat cancer in combination with other immunomodulatory agents.
-Our lead investigational immuno-oncology product candidates are SD-101, currently being evaluated in Phase 2 clinical studies, and DV281, in a Phase 1b safety study.
+We discover, develop and commercialize novel vaccines.
+We launched our first commercial product, HEPLISAV-B® [Hepatitis B Vaccine (Recombinant), Adjuvanted], in February 2018, following United States Food and Drug Administration ("FDA") approval for prevention of infection caused by all known subtypes of hepatitis B virus in adults age 18 years and older.
 We were incorporated in California in August 1996 under the name Double Helix Corporation, and we changed our name to Dynavax Technologies Corporation in September 1996.
 We reincorporated in Delaware in 2000.